Allegrini, `La Poja`

 Vinification

-The grapes were hand harvested at the beginning of October, destemmed and crushed with maceration lasting 12-15 days with regular, daily pumping over.
-Fermentation took place in temperature-controlled stainless steel tanks between 22-31ºC with malolactic fermentation occurring naturally in November.
-The wine was then racked into new French oak barriques for a minimum of 20 months, followed by eight months in large Slavonian oak casks.
-The wine was left to age in the bottle for an additional 10 months.
+The grapes were hand harvested at the beginning of October, and carefully sorted in the vineyard for ripeness.
+Upon arrival at the winery, the grapes were destemmed and crushed with a maceration lasting 12 to 15 days with continuous pumping over.
+Fermentation took place in temperature controlled stainless steel tank between 22-31ºC.
+The wine was then racked into new French oak barriques where it aged for a minimum of 20 months, followed by eight months in large Slavonian oak casks.
+The wine was left to age for a further minimum of 10 months in bottle before being released.

 Tasting Notes & Technical Details